scott-anderson-wc/cs210pub/lectures/L19/validation.md

 `input` event, which fires when the `value` changes.

-Here, let's use the constraint API to check for a value that is not a regular expression or anything else that is easy to check for:
+Here, let's use the constraint API to check for a value that is not a regular expression or anything else that is easy to check for.
+Instead, it checks that the number is divisible by 3.

 ```
 :::HTML